-Informat ion relevance
+Information relevance

-d Guide post Adequate information is available on the impacts of the UoA on these components to allow some of the main consequences for the ecosystem to be inferred.
-Adequate information is available on the impacts of the UoA on the components and elements to allow the main consequences for the ecosystem to be inferred.
+d Guide post available on the impacts of the UoA on the components and elements to allow the main consequences for the

 Met?
-All UoA - Yes All UoA - No
+All UoAs - Yes All UoAs - No

 There is a significant database of information on the Sea of Okhotsk ecosystem held by TINRO and other research agencies.
 The database is becoming increasingly sophisticated and the modelling more complex, typically reflecting the complexity of ecosystems in general.
 Past and current researchers in Russia have demonstrated that their experience and innovation in terms of ecosystem modelling is of a high standard, and their work is peer-reviewed.
 The Sea of Okhotsk ecosystem has been tested over time and the fishery has gone through low periods and poor management, but more recently improved management and control.
 Existing research and modelling provide adequate information to infer some of the fishery's consequences on the ecosystem, so SG 80 is met.